crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/crowdsec_tour.md

 sudo cscli hub list
 ```

-On the machine where you deployed CrowdSec, type `sudo cscli hub list` to see install configurations.
-This list represents the parsers, scenarios and/or collections that you deployed.
+This lists installed parsers, scenarios and/or collections.

 They represent what your CrowdSec setup can read (logs) and detect (scenarios).